Sketchware-Pro/Sketchware-Pro/README.md

   - `refactor:` for refactoring a specific section of the codebase.
   - `test:` for everything related to testing.
   - `docs:` for everything related to documentation.
-  - `chore:` for code maintenance (you can also use emojis to represent commit types).
+  - `chore:` for code maintenance without changing the core logic

+> [!TIP]
+> Use emojis to represent commit types.

 Examples:
 - `feat: Speed up compiling with new technique`